awsdocs/aws-transfer-user-guide/doc_source/API_CreateServer.md

  `ssh-keygen -t ed25519 -N "" -f my-new-server-key`\.
 For all of these commands, you can replace *my\-new\-server\-key* with a string of your choice\.
 If you aren't planning to migrate existing users from an existing SFTP\-enabled server to a new server, don't update the host key\.
 Accidentally changing a server's host key can be disruptive\.
-For more information, see [Change the host key for your SFTP\-enabled server](https://docs.aws.amazon.com/transfer/latest/userguide/edit-server-config.html#configuring-servers-change-host-key) in the * AWS Transfer Family User Guide*\.
+For more information, see [Update host keys for your SFTP\-enabled server](https://docs.aws.amazon.com/transfer/latest/userguide/edit-server-config.html#configuring-servers-change-host-key) in the * AWS Transfer Family User Guide*\.
 Type: String
 Length Constraints: Maximum length of 4096\.
 Required: No